gpBlockchain/fiber-stress-test/README.md

     - `id` (string): The identifier of the source node (e.g., `"core_0"`).
     - `targets` (array of strings): A list of target node identifiers to connect to.
     - `capacitys` (array of integers): A list of channel capacities, corresponding to each target in the `targets` list.
 The length must match the `targets` array.
+    - `udt` (table, optional): The UDT (User-Defined Token) script to be used for the channel.
+If provided, the channel will be a UDT channel.

 - **`[[transfer]]`**: An array of tables, where each table defines a concurrent transaction scenario.
     - `from` (string): The source of the transactions.
 Can be a specific node identifier (e.g., `"edge_0"`) or a node type (e.g., `"edge"`).
 If a type is specified, a random node of that type will be selected for each transaction.